ldbc/ldbc_snb_datagen_spark/README.md

 LDBC-SNB DataGenerator
 ----------------------

-The LDBC Social Network Dataset Generator (SNDG) is the responsible of providing the data sets used by all the LDBC benchmarks.
-This dataset generator is designed to produce directed labeled graphs that mimic the characteristics of those graphs of real data.
+The LDBC-SNB DataGenerator (DGEN) is the responsible of providing the data sets used by all the LDBC benchmarks.
+This data generator is designed to produce directed labeled graphs that mimic the characteristics of those graphs of real data.
 A detailed description of the generator can be found in the following pages:

 * In **[Data Schema](https://github.com/ldbc/ldbc_socialnet_bm/wiki/Data-Schema)**, a description of the schema of the data produced by the generator.
 * In **[Data Generation Process](https://github.com/ldbc/ldbc_socialnet_bm/wiki/Data-Generation)**, information about the generation process of the data.